 Gemma Mestres Beà

-Associate senior lecturer/Assistant Professor at Department of Materials Science and Engineering, Division of Microsystems Technology
+Senior lecturer/Associate Professor at Department of Materials Science and Engineering, Biomedical Engineering

-I am leading a new research line on biomaterials-on-chip, which aims to evaluate the biological properties of biomaterials with higher reliability than the standard methodologies by using microfluidic technology.
+I am leading a new research line on biomaterials-on-chip, developing more reliable test methods to characterise the biological properties of biomaterials using a microfluidic-based platform.

 I am co-coordinating the Uppsala Team for SensUs international competition on biosensors for healthcare.